-- 5. The governing body of each charter school and the board of trustees of each school district that obtains an order for an opioid antagonist pursuant to subsection 2 shall adopt a policy to ensure that: - (a) Someone seeks emergency assistance each time a person experiences an opioid-related drug overdose on the premises of the school; and - (b) The parent or guardian of each pupil to whom an opioid antagonist is administered is notified as soon as practicable. - 6.
-A public school may accept gifts, grants and donations from any source for the support of the public school in carrying out the provisions of this section, including, without limitation, the acceptance of auto-injectable epinephrine or opioid antagonists from a manufacturer or wholesaler of auto-injectable epinephrine [.] or opioid antagonists. - 7.
-A public school, school district, member of the board of trustees of a school district or governing body of a charter school or employee of a school district or charter school is not liable for any error or omission concerning the acquisition, possession, provision or administration of auto-injectable epinephrine or an opioid antagonist maintained at a public school pursuant to this section not resulting from gross negligence or reckless, willful or wanton conduct of the school, school district, member or employee, as applicable. - 8.
-As used in this section: - (a) "Health care professional" has the meaning ascribed to it in NRS 453C.030. - (b) "Opioid antagonist" has the meaning ascribed to it in NRS 453C.040. - (c) "Opioid-related drug overdose" has the meaning ascribed to it in NRS 453C.050. - Sec.
-5. NRS 388A.547 is hereby amended to read as follows: - 388A.547 1.
+- 5. The governing body of each charter school and the board of trustees of each school district that obtains an order for an opioid antagonist pursuant to subsection 2 shall adopt a policy to ensure that: - (a) Emergency assistance is sought each time a person experiences an opioid-related drug overdose on the premises of the school; and - (b) The parent or guardian of each pupil to whom an opioid antagonist is administered is notified as soon as practicable. - 6.
+A public school may accept gifts, grants and donations from any source for the support of the public school in carrying out the provisions of this section, including, without limitation, the acceptance of auto-injectable epinephrine or opioid antagonists from a manufacturer or wholesaler of auto-injectable epinephrine ... or opioid antagonists. - 7.
+A public school, school district, member of the board of trustees of a school district or governing body of a charter school or employee of a school district or charter school is not liable for any error or omission concerning the acquisition, possession, provision or administration of auto-injectable epinephrine or an opioid antagonist maintained at a public school pursuant to this section not resulting from gross negligence or reckless, willful or wanton conduct of the school, school district, member or employee, as applicable, if the auto-injectable epinephrine or opioid antagonist is provided or administered during the rendering of emergency care or assistance during an emergency. - 8.
+As used in this section: - (a) "Health care professional" has the meaning ascribed to it in NRS 453C.030. - (b) "Opioid-related drug overdose" has the meaning ascribed to it in NRS 453C.050. - Sec.
+6. NRS 388A.547 is hereby amended to read as follows: - 388A.547 1.
 Each charter school shall designate one or more employees of the school who is authorized to administer auto-injectable epinephrine. - 2.
-Each charter school that obtains an order from a health care professional authorized to prescribe an opioid antagonist for an opioid antagonist pursuant to section 1 of this act shall designate at least two employees of the school who are authorized to administer the opioid antagonist. - 3.
-Each charter school shall ensure that each person [so] designated to administer medication pursuant to subsection 1 or 2 receives training in the proper storage and administration of autoinjectable epinephrine [-] or opioid antagonists, as applicable.
+Each charter school that obtains an order from a health care professional for an opioid antagonist pursuant to section I of this act shall designate at least two employees of the school who are authorized to administer the opioid antagonist. - 3.
+Each charter school shall ensure that each person so designated to administer medication pursuant to subsection 1 or 2 receives training in the proper storage and administration of autoinjectable epinephrine [-] or opioid antagonists, as applicable.